nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_update.md

 |`Path`|string|`DocumentReference.status`|
 |`Value`|string|`entered-in-error`|

-Any additional parameters included with the request will not be processed.
+Only the first parameter within the Parameters resource will be used to perform a PATCH.
+Any additional parameters included within the request will not be processed.
 Further detail on the validation of the Parameters resource can be found in the [error handling guidance](development_general_api_guidance.html#invalid-resource).

 XML and JSON eaxmples of the FHIRPath Parameters resource are shown below.